guillermogm/SocialNetwork/Readme.md

 ## Future features ⚙️
 [ ] Add to post the posibility of upload images and  videos.
-[ ] Collect all errors in a logs file
+[ ] Collect all errors in a log file.
+[ ] Add pagination to some views.

 <div id="contribuciones"></div>